Azure/azure-cli/doc/authoring_help.md

 # Tips to write effective help for your command

+For a complete list of guidelines, see [Azure CLI reference and conceptual content guidelines](reference_doc_guidelines.md).
+Here are some additional tips:

 - Make sure the doc contains all the details that someone unfamiliar with the API needs to use the command.
 - Examples are worth a thousand words.
 Provide examples that cover common use cases.
 - Don't use "etc".
 Sometimes it makes sense to spell out a list completely.
 Sometimes it works to say "like ..." instead of "..., etc".